 - Create a budget.
 “You can’t just haphazardly keep track of monthly bills and expenses and hope to pay off your balances,” says David Bakke, a personal finance expert with Money Crashers.
 If you do an online search for “monthly budget form,” you’ll find many different types to choose from.

 - Cut expenses.
 Reduce what you’re paying for cable, groceries and other monthly bills, if possible.
 Bakke advises mapping out short- and long-term goals for paying off credit card debt.
 Use the Credit Karma Debt Payment Calculator to help create a personalized debt payment plan.

 - Set up auto pay on your credit card accounts.
 “Even just paying the minimum each month will ensure you’re never late.
 You can always pay more anytime you want,” says Yates.
-Read more on how late payments can affect your credit score.

 - Simplify billing dates.
 “You can call the credit card companies and have them change your billing dates so they’re all due at the same time of month and easy to keep track of,” says Yates.